OdinsPlasmaRifle/old.odinsplasmarifle.github.io/_posts/2015-09-20-vagrant-on-arch-linux-part-1.md

 >Vagrant is a tool for building complete development environments.
 With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases development/production parity, and makes the "works on my machine" excuse a relic of the past.

-In short, Vagrant is a tool you can use to configure and setup virtual environments.
+In short, Vagrant is a tool you can use to configure and set up virtual environments.
 Do you need to test or develop a PHP web application within a Ubuntu 14 environment that emulates its production server?
 Vagrant will allow you to do this with ease.

 In this three part guide I will be providing basic instructions on how to get Vagrant up and running within Arch Linux.
 In order to illustrate a use-case I will also show how an Ubuntu LAMP stack can be configured and later used within development.